zahidplanet/WebXRDroneShooter/PROGRESS.md

 - ✅ Basic drone and player mechanics
 - ✅ Player movement and shooting
 - ✅ Dynamic building generation with windows
+- ✅ Fallback controls when PointerLockControls is unavailable

 ### Fixed Issues
 - ✅ Fixed missing `createStreets()` method that was breaking desktop initialization